yugmarwaha/todo-timer/README.md

 # Todo Timer App ⏰

-A modern, productivity-focused web application that combines task management with Pomodoro-style time tracking and streak visualization to help you stay focused and organized.
+A modern, productivity-focused web application that combines task management with timer-based time tracking and streak visualization to help you stay focused and organized.

 ## Features

-### 🕒 Pomodoro Timer
+### 🕒 Timer

 - **Customizable Timer**: Set any duration from 1-60 minutes
 - **Quick Presets**: Pre-configured timers for common intervals: